marvioncriddle/Authentication-Artifact-Analysis/README.md

 |<p>4624</p>        | <p>Successful logon</p>    |
 |<p>4740</p>        | <p>Account locked out</p>  |

-Primary evidence source:
-Security.evtx
+Primary Evidence: Security.evtx

+## Investigation Questions
+During this investigation, answer the following:
+- Which user accounts experienced failed authentication attempts?
+- Which workstation initiated those attempts?
+- Which source IP generated the authentication requests?
+- Which Status and SubStatus codes were observed?
+- Which account became locked?
+- Which MITRE ATT&CK technique best aligns with the observed activity?
+- What is the most likely root cause?

 ## Investigation Workflow
 The investigation follows a methodology commonly used during enterprise DFIR engagements.
-### Step 1: Review Provided Evidence
+### Step 1: Review Evidence

 You have been provided with a preserved Windows Security Event Log (Security.evtx).

 Ensure you are working from this evidence file rather than a live system.
 Maintaining the integrity of original evidence is a fundamental forensic principle and allows investigators to revisit findings without altering the source data.

-### Step 2: Identify Failed Authentication Attempts
+### Step 2: Analyze Failed Authentication Attempts

 Filter the Security log for Event ID 4625